LhallLhall/Pseudocode-Project/pseudocode.md

 ## Describing how an elevator works.
 ### Objects
 1. Elevator
-    * when told where to go determines whether or not to go up or down.
-When it has completed all of the processes it stops.
+    * when it's recieved an number form the array it dettects what floor it needs to go too then it determines whether or not to go up or down.
+When it has completed all of items in the array it stops.
 2. Door
     * opens when arrived on a floor that had a button press on the outside and inside
     * Also closes when a button has been pressed on the inside unless open door button is being pressed
 3. Button Panels
   * Button Panel Inside
     * Has (open door) and (close door) buttons.
-Also has an array of buttons that tell the elevator where to go/funciton to call.
+Also has an array of buttons that tell the elevator where to go/what function to call.
   * Button Panel Outside
-    * calls the elevator to it's location and adds itself to the queue.
+    * calls the elevator to it's location and adds to the queue.
 ### procedure for picking up a person
 ~~~
 START
 INIT = power on

 WHILE power on
-    check queue
+    check queue for items
-    check floor
+    check current floor of the elevator
 ---
 WHEN outside input button is pressed
     create input
-    add button to queue(array)
+    add input to the queue
 ---

 ---
 IF the queue has more than 0 in the array
-    check what floor it is
+    check what floor number it is
-ELSE IF button input floor = more than elevator's floor
+ELSE IF inputs floor > elevator's current floor
     go up
 ELSE
     go down